truongnmt/iBoard/README.md

 # iBoard

 This project is an web app built in 24h in a Hackathon Contest (AngelHack Hanoi Apr 2016).
+Built by using AngularJS, SocketIO, Bootstrap.

 About this web app, really nothing much :v .
-We (team of 2 people) just resemble things together: survey, chat, game.
+We (team of 2 people) just resemble things together: a survey tool, a chat app and a game.

 ## Install npm packages